Dr. Haresh Gopwani

-Dr Haresh Gopwani is one of the top ear, nose and throat specialists in Barbados.
-He is deeply passionate about what he does and revealed that “even if I wasn’t being paid I would still practice medicine.”
+Dr. Haresh Gopwani is one of the top ear, nose, and throat specialists in Barbados.
+He is deeply passionate about what he does and revealed that “even if I weren’t being paid, I would still practice medicine.”

-He has a soothing aura of calm and an intelligent, inquisitive mind.
+He has a soothing aura of a calm and intelligent, inquisitive mind.

-Dr Gopwani wanted to be a doctor from the age of 12.
-He has always had a curious mind and part of his inquisition was into how the body worked.
+Dr. Gopwani wanted to be a doctor from the age of 12.
+He has always had a curious mind, and part of his inquisition was into how the body worked.
 He started reading and saw that we are not perfect and that things can go wrong.
-This led him to learn how one can fix the body; being a doctor was a natural progression from that.
+This led him to learn how to fix the body; being a doctor was a natural progression from that.

-Jamaica was Dr Gopwani’s first prolonged stay outside Barbados.
-It was a huge eye opener for him as the demographics, politics and economics of Jamaica are totally different to Barbados.
+Jamaica was Dr. Gopwani’s first prolonged stay outside Barbados.
+It was a huge eye-opener for him as the demographics, politics, and economics of Jamaica are totally different from Barbados.

-“It was a rude awakening to what can go wrong in a society.”
+“It was a rude awakening to what can go wrong in society.”

-The levels of poverty were far beyond what Dr Gopwani had seen before, yet the spectacular topography of the country was amazing.
-Dr Gopwani explained “it was a sort of a love/fear relationship.”
+The levels of poverty were far beyond what Dr. Gopwani had seen before, yet the country’s spectacular topography was amazing.
+Dr. Gopwani explained, “it was a sort of a love/fear relationship.”

-Dr Gopwani has been back at least half a dozen times – not into Kingston, but into the countryside.
+Dr. Gopwani has been back at least half a dozen times – not into Kingston, but the countryside.

 “It’s my home, my birthplace, a place I feel is my own.
 I have been to six of the seven continents and have lived abroad, but I have never been free of this continuous pull back to Barbados”.

 So what is the medical system like in Barbados?
-Well, Dr Gopwani explained that Barbados delivers a first world medical service.
-All Barbadians are entitled to free health care and almost all doctors on the island have been schooled abroad.
-However, Dr Gopwani reported that the system has been plagued with inefficiencies and deficiencies in material and personnel.
+Well, Dr. Gopwani explained that Barbados delivers a first-world medical service.
+All Barbadians are entitled to free health care, and almost all doctors on the island have been schooled abroad.
+However, Dr. Gopwani reported that the system had been plagued with inefficiencies and material and personnel deficiencies.

-“Even though I have worked in the industry for over 30 years there is always an element of not doing it 100%.”
-We have abilities to do things, but are limited by a lack of equipment and overcrowding in the wards.
+“Even though I have worked in the industry for over 30 years, there is always an element of not doing it 100%.”
+We have the ability to do things but are limited by a lack of equipment and overcrowding in the wards.

-Dr Gopwani not only holds down his high flying career, but also has a beautiful family.
-He is married, has one daughter who is now a fully qualified surgeon and two sons.
-His youngest son is 25 and works as an acturial associate while his eldest son works in finance and banking.
+Dr. Gopwani not only holds down his high flying career but also has a beautiful family.
+He is married, has one daughter who is now a fully qualified surgeon, and two sons.
+His youngest son is 25 and works as an actuarial associate while his eldest son works in finance and banking.

 “I am not a sporty person.
 I shied away from sports classes at school.
 The first time I enjoyed physical activity was my first climb in Jamaica.”

-Dr Gopwani has now climbed on most of the major peaks in the world.
-His favourite is Mount Everest where he climbed 20,000 feet.
+Dr. Gopwani has now climbed on most of the major peaks in the world.
+His favorite is Mount Everest, where he climbed 20,000 feet.

-Dr Gopwani likes to learn new things from the different societies he encounters.
-He found the people of Nepal to have a society completely different from all he has encountered – even his mother country – India.
-He said it was like stepping back into 16th century India before colonisation.
-Dr Gopwani was born into a Hindu family so this meant a lot to him.
+Dr. Gopwani likes to learn new things from the different societies he encounters.
+He found Nepal’s people to have a society completely different from all he has encountered – even his mother country – India.
+He said it was like stepping back into 16th century India before colonization.
+Dr. Gopwani was born into a Hindu family, so this meant a lot to him.

 Kilimanjaro was also a very rewarding climb because he managed to reach the top!
 The culture was again quite different.

-When Dr Gopwani isn’t working on the island he works as a sports administrator for the Barbados swimming association and looks after the only Olympic sized swimming pool on the island.
+When Dr. Gopwani isn’t working on the island, he works as a sports administrator for the Barbados swimming association and looks after the only Olympic-sized swimming pool.

-“I like to swim a lot and part of my duties is to make sure the centre runs well.”
+“I like to swim a lot, and part of my duties is to make sure the center runs well.”

 “Relaxation is not the right word, I guess it’s a change of focus, but it’s what I like to do.”

-“It is very rewarding.
+“It is gratifying.
 You are not only able to live a nice lifestyle, but you also feel that you are doing something important that helps relieve pain.”

-Dr Gopwani gave up his full time Senior Consultant post at the Queen Elizabeth Hospital, but has all intentions of seeing patients in the public sector free of charge.
+Dr. Gopwani gave up his full-time Senior Consultant post at the Queen Elizabeth Hospital but had all intentions of seeing patients in the public sector free of charge.

 Author: Brett Callaghan